micro_sam.training.sam_trainer

 n_sub_iteration

-) - mask_loss: The loss to compare the predicted masks and the targets.
+).
+By default, set to '0.5'. - mask_loss: The loss to compare the predicted masks and the targets.
+By default, set to the dice loss function.

 Inherited Members